WebAssembly/spec/spectec/test-prose/TEST.md

 Type_ok
 - the type (TYPE ft) is valid with the function type ft if:
-  - the function type ft is valid.
+  - ft is valid.

 Func_ok
 - the function (FUNC x (LOCAL t)* expr) is valid with the function type t_1* -> t_2? if:
   - |C.TYPES| is greater than x.
-  - C.TYPES[x] is t_1* -> t_2?.
+  - the function type C.TYPES[x] is t_1* -> t_2?.
   - Under the context C with .LOCALS appended by t_1* :: t* with .LABELS appended by [t_2?] with .RETURN appended by ?(t_2?), the expression expr is valid with the result type t_2?.

 Global_ok
 - the global (GLOBAL gt expr) is valid with the global type gt if:
-  - the global type gt is valid.
+  - gt is valid.
   - gt is (mut t).
-  - the expression expr is valid with the number type sequence ?(t).
+  - the expression expr is valid with the number type ?(t).
-  - the expression expr is constant.
+  - expr is constant.

 Table_ok
 - the table (TABLE tt) is valid with the table type tt if:
-  - the table type tt is valid.
+  - tt is valid.

 Mem_ok
 - the memory (MEMORY mt) is valid with the memory type mt if:
-  - the memory type mt is valid.
+  - mt is valid.

 Elem_ok
 - the table segment (ELEM expr x*) is valid if:
   - |C.TABLES| is greater than 0.
-  - C.TABLES[0] is lim.
+  - the table type C.TABLES[0] is lim.
-  - the expression expr is valid with the number type sequence ?(I32).
+  - the expression expr is valid with the number type ?(I32).
-  - the expression expr is constant.
+  - expr is constant.
   - |x*| is |ft*|.
   - For all x in x*, |C.FUNCS| is greater than x.
-  - For all ft in ft* and x in x*, C.FUNCS[x] is ft.
+  - For all ft in ft* and x in x*, the function type C.FUNCS[x] is ft.

 Data_ok
 - the memory segment (DATA expr b*) is valid if:
   - |C.MEMS| is greater than 0.
-  - C.MEMS[0] is lim.
+  - the memory type C.MEMS[0] is lim.
-  - the expression expr is valid with the number type sequence ?(I32).
+  - the expression expr is valid with the number type ?(I32).
-  - the expression expr is constant.
+  - expr is constant.

 Start_ok
 - the start function (START x) is valid if:
   - |C.FUNCS| is greater than x.
-  - C.FUNCS[x] is [] -> [].
+  - the function type C.FUNCS[x] is [] -> [].

 Import_ok
 - the import (IMPORT name_1 name_2 xt) is valid with the external type xt if:
-  - the external type xt is valid.
+  - xt is valid.

 Externidx_ok
 - the external index externidx_u0 is valid with the external type externtype_u1 if: